Mackenzie Hargreaves: Reception

+Academics Damien John O'Meara and Whitney Monaghan identified Mackenzie's introduction as part of a trend in Australian scripted television towards queer "narratives focused on self-identity and authenticity", along with the casting of transgender and non-binary actors.
 Writing in The Guardian, Alex Gallagher reacted positively to Mackenzie's introduction to Neighbours ahead of her first appearance.
 Gallagher stated that "representation on screen might not help disadvantaged or vulnerable groups achieve equal rights in any real way but it does help displace white, cis, straight and able bodies who have been seen as the universal human identity for too long".
 They also praised Stone's role in pitching the character, stating that "while we’re seeing more and more trans characters on our screens, actual trans people have often been locked out of telling our own stories".
 Gallagher associated Stone's portrayal of Mackenzie with the LGBTQ casts of Pose, and asserted that "there is some nice, uncomplicated good in a young trans person playing a young trans character on a beloved, long-running program".

 Lisa Woolford of The Advertiser described the character as "sweet, kind, compassionate and intelligent", whilst also noting that "her defences are up and she doesn't trust people".
 Stone's performance was praised by Bridget McManus of The Sydney Morning Herald, who noted that she was making "a sterling go of her debut acting gig", while also commending the storyline as "a landmark step in the right direction for Australian television".
 Daniel Kilkelly of Digital Spy praised Stone during the storyline of Hendrix's illness, stating that she had "delivered some exceptional performances recently as Mackenzie's world has been shattered by the sad news about Hendrix".
 For her performance, Stone was longlisted for Best Daytime Star at the 2020 Inside Soap Awards, and for the same award in 2022.

 Some fans and Neighbours directors expressed displeasure around Mackenzie's character in the period following her gender confirmation surgery.
 Stone later explained that she had wished for the character to become more "assertive" at this time, but recognised that this had come across as "self-righteous".
 Stone wished for some more "lightness" in the character, which was achieved through her participation in a lip sync battle and developed further through her relationship with Hendrix.
 Annie Wallace, the first transgender actor to play a transgender character in UK soap opera with her role as Sally St. Claire in Hollyoaks, criticised the decision to kill Hendrix on Twitter, viewing this as preventing Mackenzie from reaching a happy ending in favour of a "tragic trans" conclusion.
+After Mackenzie was shot in 2024, Kilkelly believed she was unlikely to die due to the previous backlash over her unhappy ending following Hendrix's death.